;

 Confluence has become a dump yard of everyone’s PowerPoint without a naming convention.

-With the arrival of Figma slides, we are gaining back the control necessary for documenting our progress but still keeping ownership of what has been designed, what has been delivered and what impact it makes on the organisation.
+With the arrival of Figma slides, we are regaining the control necessary to document our progress while still maintaining ownership of what has been designed, what has been delivered, and the impact it has on the organisation.Ā

-Now, we can link our case study findings and research presentation to Jira by using the Figma link while still tinkering with the final bits that need to be presented the following day.
+Now, we can link our case study findings and research presentation to Jira using the Figma link while we continue tinkering with the final bits to be presented the following day.
 Not to mention that the trail of record is still kept only within two environments – creation = Figma and distribution = Atlassian.

 Jira for Designers: Once Click Away